 Cutoff rank 2020: 19682

 Cutoff rank 2019: 34700

 Course Structure: CO_Instrumentation & Control

-Graduates after doing this program get placed in organizations like Amazon, Microsoft, Oracle, IBM, Cisco, Intel, Samsung R&D, Honeywell, Deloitte, etc.
+Graduates after this program get placed in organisations like Amazon, Microsoft, Oracle, IBM, Cisco, Intel, Samsung R&D, Honeywell, Deloitte, etc.

 B.Tech in Industrial and Production Engineering

-It is one of the most interesting branches, one that should not be taken based on merely a rank.
+It is one of the most interesting branches that should not be taken based merely on rank.
 The course plan describes this branch as the best of three worlds – mechanics, production and management.
 The subjects in IP are comparatively easier in contrast to other branches, with fewer challenging subjects across the semesters.
 IP is alternately known as Manufacturing Engineering in other colleges and is a relatively unknown and unexplored stream which might explain the low cut-offs for entry.

 The faculty belong to the Department of Mechanical and Manufacturing Engineering and are well-informed and approachable.
-Apart from the core faculty, the quality varies subjectively, all of them being helpful and having good knowledge of their subjects.
-On completing graduation, students from this field can work and intern in any manufacturing industry.
+Apart from the core faculty, the quality varies subjectively, all of them being helpful and having sound knowledge of their subjects.
+Upon graduation, students from this field can work and intern in any manufacturing industry.
 The knowledge gained is also applicable to the core mechanical industries.

-Placements are also similar to the placements in the mechanical field.
-Almost all the companies that look for mechanical graduates look for IP graduates as well.
+Placements are also similar to those in the mechanical field.
+Almost all the companies that look for mechanical graduates also look for IP graduates.
 There are also selected companies that are core manufacturing-based industries and look for IP graduates specifically.